geo-bert/urban-invention/README.md

 The aim was to purposely not include any hints towards the gender of the played character to enable the possibility of the player projecting themself onto it.

 I tried to use the scrambled puzzles as a metaphor for the mind that is in disarray.
 The text moves in a wavy pattern to signify that the entire story transpires in the mind of the protagonist.

+There is no intent behind the name of the game.
+It was just the name Github suggested when creating the repository.
+I could not and still can't think of a proper name.